 - Contribute to a better understanding of networking value in or for professional development.

 - Contribute to practice by identifying conditions under which knowledge exchange and learning can be enabled or enhanced for academics through networking.

 This PhD study will examine the following aspects:

-- The motive, purpose and value of networking in academics.
+- The motive, purpose and value of networking for academics.

 - Influence of interactions (networking) on academics' performance.